 When you notify us, be assured that we will maintain your confidentiality.
 We know that this is an uncertain and difficult time and we affirm that you are not alone in this journey.
 Please contact us with any questions or concerns you have.

-3) If you receive an email from Rev. Charlotte that you have been potentially exposed to COVID, we ask that if you develop symptoms or test positive even in the absence of symptoms to please let her know so we can keep accurate records and make any potential decisions to ensure the health of the congregation.
+3) If you receive an email from Rev. Charlotte that you have been potentially exposed to COVID, we ask that you please let her know if you develop symptoms or test positive, even in the absence of symptoms.
+This is to help us keep accurate records and make any further decisions to ensure the health of the congregation.

 Q: There is so much information, and disinformation, out there about COVID.
 How am I to make sense of what I need to pay attention to?

 A: That is indeed true which is why we have created this space to help with that situation.
 The UUA is a good place to start.
 They have been using COVID-ActNow site which is a non-profit site dedicated to providing information.
 The CDC is, of course, another place for reliable information.
 The information does change all the time which makes it hard to keep up with what is safe, etc but that is the nature of a new pathogen that has killed almost a million people worldwide.

 Q: What does the UUA recommend and/or what are other UU congregations doing at this time?